isomerpages/nlb-biblioasia/_podcast/Episode 2/Transcript.md

 I'm reading [<i>African Psycho</i>](https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&amp;BRN=204032021) by the Congolese writer, Alain Mbanckou.
 I'm probably mispronouncing his name.
 I have an iPad in my bag because I'm getting my way through all of [William L. Gibson's 1156-page PDF about <i>keramat</i>](https://www.academia.edu/88697484/Complete_Catalog_of_Keramat_in_Singapore) in Singapore.
 Luckily a lot of it is pictures.

 Jimmy<br>
-Complete the sentence: history is....
+Complete the sentence: history is...

 Yi-Sheng  <br>
 Everything.